Efficient Model-Agnostic Multi-Group Equivariant Networks: Experiments and Results

 \subsection{Multi-Image Classification}

 \paragraph{Experimental setting} We use the Caltech-101 and 15-Scene datasets.
 For a multi-input network with $N$ inputs, we partition the train and test datasets for each label in tuples of $N$.
 We add random $90^{\circ}$ rotations to the test images, and for training, we report results both with and without the transformations.
 This tests the efficiency gained from equivariance and the robustness of models, similar to \cite{basu2023equi}.
 For each dataset, we report results on multi-input image classification with $N$ inputs, where $N=\{2,3,4\}$.
 We call the multi-input equivariant CNN based on the design from \S\ref{subsec:method_IS_layer} as multi-GCNNs.
 Further details on the model design are given in Appendix~\ref{app_subsec:exp_settings_multi_image_classification}.
-We train each model for 100 epochs with a learning rate of $0.01$, a batch size of 64.
+We train each model for 100 epochs and a batch size of 64, {an SGD optimizer with a learning rate of $0.01$, momentum of $0.9$, and a weight decay of $0.001$.}

 \paragraph{Results and observations} Tab.~\ref{tab:multi_image_accuracies_caltech101} and \ref{tab:multi_image_accuracies_15scene} show the test accuracies and Caltech-101 and 15Scene datasets, respectively.
 Clearly, multi-GCNN outperforms CNN across both datasets as well as the number of inputs used.
 Moreover, we find that the models using the invariant symmetric layer described in \S\ref{subsec:method_IS_layer} generally outperform the ones without.
 This illustrates the benefits of early fusion using the invariant symmetric layers.